ifejibola/AGMEETING/documentation/reports/week-9.md

 - Spent some more time familiarizing with Material UI components.
 - Added a WIP login component to the landing page.

+### Carson's Tasks

+- Spent time working on the sidebar and linking it with the other created pages.
+- Spent some time refactoring and merging with the upstream repo to ensure we had everything required on our fork.